Want to know more? — Subscribe

 Much like there is more to writing a novel than just typing words, there is more to software development than writing code.

 Debugging Is Difficult To Quantify And Is Often Overlooked

-There is a distinction between finish a solution and finish a problem-free solution.
+There is a distinction between finishing a solution and finishing a problem-free solution.

-Software development necessitates multiple tests and bug fixes, which are often ignored during the initial estimation phase.
+Software development necessitates multiple tests and bug fixes, which are often ignored during the initial software project time estimation phase.
 After all, it’s difficult to predict how many bugs will appear and how long it’ll take to resolve them.

 They Do Not Have All Of The Information

 For the average person, software development is often a foreign sector.
 Details that may seem minor and insignificant to a client may constitute a significant portion of a development team’s work.

 As a result, if the engineer does not know all of the aspects of a project, they cannot provide an accurate SW estimation.